-To capture key stakeholder perspectives, several partners conducted focus groups and presentations over the course of several months.
+To capture these perspectives, multiple focus groups and presentations were held over the course of several months with key stakeholders.
 All the statements below were taken directly from the dialogue in stakeholder focus groups and presentations.
 Common themes throughout stakeholder groups include:

-- If implemented properly, restorative practices can influence profound changes in teaching, learning, and the larger school community. - Restorative practices improve learning and can be used as a powerful pedagogical tool. - Teacher, principal, district, and parent buy-in are essential to proper implementation of restorative practices. - The amount of time needed for full implementation, the effect of budget cuts, and lack of school resources were major concerns among all stakeholders. - School staff and leaders will be more likely to utilize restorative practices if they see and experience authentic support from City Schools, and various stakeholders identified that City Schools' culture begins at the central office. - Restorative practices are more than just a conflict resolution tool, and should be primarily used as a relationship and school community building approach. - Shifting mindsets can be a long and difficult process and the appropriate amount of time must be allocated for restorative practices to take hold. - The dichotomy between a restorative practices culture at school and what many students experience at home or in the community can create restorative practices implementation challenges. - Adults in the school community also need to be restored. - Restorative practices can enhance teacher empathy by helping them to better understand the challenges their students face. - Restorative practices create an avenue for students to be heard-and student voice is vitally important to teaching and learning. - If restorative practices are made a priority, student learning and test scores will follow.
+- If implemented properly, restorative practices can influence profound changes in teaching, learning, and the larger school community. - Restorative practices improve learning and can be used as a powerful pedagogical tool. - Teacher, principal, district, and parent buy-in are essential to proper implementation of restorative practices. - The amount of time needed for full implementation, the effect of budget cuts, and lack of school resources were major concerns among all stakeholders. - School staff and leaders will be more likely to utilize restorative practices if they see and experience authentic support from the City Schools, and various stakeholders identified that the City Schools' culture begins at central office. - Restorative practices are more than just a conflict resolution tool; and should be primarily used as a relationship and school community building approach. - Shifting mindsets can be a long and difficult process and the appropriate amount of time must be allocated for restorative practices to take hold. - The dichotomy between a restorative practices culture at school and what many students experience at home or in the community can create restorative practices implementation challenges. - Adults in the school community also need to be restored. - Restorative practices can enhance teacher empathy by better understanding the challenges their students face. - Restorative practices create an avenue for students to be heard and student voice is vitally important to teaching and learning. - Restorative practices need to be made a priority; learning and test scores will follow.